Driving Up Pikes Peak Highway in Colorado

 The best stops on the way to the Pikes Peak Summit are

-- Crystal Reservoir Visitor Center offers dramatic view ontThe Crystal River dam.
-What’s more there is a picnic area, restaurant and suvenir shop.
-It’s also possible to rent a gear for exploring deeper in Pikes Peak State Park, if you have more time.
+- Crystal Reservoir Visitor Center offers dramatic views of the Crystal River dam.
+What’s more, there is a picnic area, restaurant, and souvenir shop.
+It’s also possible to rent a gear for exploring deeper in Pikes Peak State Park if you have more time.

-- Half Way Picnic Area offers great views and it’s perfect place for a stop and rest.
-There are a number of picnic spots here, each with their own Hibachi grill.
+- Half Way Picnic Area offers great views and it’s the perfect place for a stop and rest.
+There are a number of picnic spots here, each with its own Hibachi grill.

-- Devil’s Playground offers stunning views if you hiking up the short path to the large rocks at the top of the hill.
-You can continue up around the bend for some fabuloust views of the Pikes Peak Highway.
+- Devil’s Playground offers stunning views if you hike up the short path to the large rocks at the top of the hill.
+You can continue up around the bend for some fabulous views of the Pikes Peak Highway.

 - Pikes Peak Summit is your last stop on the Pikes Peak Highway.
 Enjoy the view from the top of 14,115 feet (4,302 m).
-It’s worth to stop in brand-new Pikes Peak Summit House Visitor Center and eat delicious donut.
+It’s worth stopping in the brand-new Pikes Peak Summit House Visitor Center and eating a delicious donut.

 Where to stay near Pikes Peak?

-The best option is to stay in Colorado Springs, which offers a wide selection of accommodation for any budget.
+The best option is to stay in Colorado Springs, which offers a wide selection of accommodations for any budget.
 Below you will find the best deals from Colorado Springs.